PaulGoes/MIDIsonar/README.md

 ### Software

 The software uses the following libraries:
-- LiquidCrystal.h - to interface with the LCD screen
+- ``LiquidCrystal.h`` - to interface with the LCD screen
-- NewPing.h - to interface with the ultrasonic sensors
+- ``NewPing.h`` - to interface with the ultrasonic sensors

+The software consists of a setup() that initializes the MIDIsonar and displays the welcome message and a loop() that cycles through the three operational modes Standby, Setup and Play.

+The software contains the following functions/subroutines:

+- MODEstandby() - implements the Standby mode
+- MODEsetup() - implements the Setup mode
+- MODEplay() - implements the Play mode
+-

 The sketch uses 15010 bytes (46%) of program storage space.
 Global variables use 1894 bytes (92%) of dynamic memory.